Harassment Policy Review and Compliance Service

 This package also includes a one-year subscription for necessary updates.
-When policy, written notice, or poster requirements change, or a state issues modified notices or postings, we will let you know and send you updated proposed policy materials and an updated Reference Guide containing the new information.
+When policy or, written notice, or poster requirements change, or a state issues modified notices or posters, we will let you know and send you updated proposed policy materials and an updated Reference Guide containing the new information.

 Clear Law Compliance Advisory Team